EPL GW-11: Best FPL Differentials

 Ownership 2.4%

-Do any of these differentials catch your interest?
+Do any of these differentials catch your eye?
 Are there any other players you’re considering?
 Feel free to share your thoughts in the comments!

 Loading comments...